RayHightower/RayHightower.com/_posts/2022-02-21-traction-plus-eos.markdown

 This article is part of a series on [Traction and the Entrepreneurial Operating System (EOS)](/blog/2021/02/15/traction-entrepreneurial-operating-system-eos/).
 EOS is a set of tools that enables a business leader to grow a company while maintaining sanity.
 Today's EOS component: Traction.

+### Accountability and Discipline

+Organizational consultants have learned that accountability and discipline are the areas of greatest weakness in most companies.
+The EOS tools are systems that instill accountability and discipline into the fiber of the organization.
+For example,

+### 90-Day Pulse

+Many of the tools within EOS are based on observations about human behavior.
+For example, most humans and teams can stay focused on a project for about ninety days.
+After ninety days, our focus drifts and we tend to go off on tangents.
+That is why it's necessary for us to re-group and re-focus on the big picture goals every ninety days.
+The EOS tools support this 90-day pulse.

+### Rocks and a Meeting Pulse

+The term _Rock_ is borrowed from a business fable traced back to Steven Covey's _Seven Habits of Highly Effective People_.
+Imagine a glass container next to a pile of rocks, a bucket of sand, and a glass of water.
+If you want to get the rocks, sand, and water into the glass container, it's better to start with the rocks first.
+The gravel fills in the spaces between the rocks, sand fills in the spaces between the gravel, and the water completes the process.

+Rocks represent the priorities that the organization must accomplish in the next ninety days.
+The leadership team chooses three to seven Rocks per quarter.
+Each Rock has a single person who is accountable for the Rock's success.

+### Quarterly Meeting Pulse

+90-Day Pulse

+### Annual Meeting Pulse

+### Level 10 Meetings

+Rate the meeting from 1 to 10.
+Goal = 8.

+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>

 ### EOS Recap

 If you are considering EOS for your business, you might enjoy the other articles in the series: